BNasmith/PTForsyth/PTFWorkofChrist.md

 head.
-Wordsworth, Browning, and Turner were all people of such original and unprecedented genius that there was no taste and interest for them when they appeared ; they had to create the very power of understanding themselves.
+Wordsworth, Browning, and Turner were all people of such original and unprecedented genius that there was no taste and interest for them when they appeared; they had to create the very power of understanding themselves.
 A poet of less original genius, a great genius but less of a genius, like Tennyson, comes along,